David Hackworth

-Hackworth is also known for his accusation in 1996 that Chief of Naval Operations Admiral Michael Boorda was wearing two unauthorized service ribbons on his uniform denoting valor in combat.
-Although Boorda had served off the Vietnamese coast in the 1960s and believed he was authorized to wear the two wartime decorations for meritorious service, this did not meet the United States Navy's requirements.
-Boorda committed suicide during Hackworth's investigation.
-It came out in 1997 that Hackworth claimed he had earned two Distinguished Flying Cross medals (when in fact he had only earned one) and that he was entitled to a Ranger Tab, an insignia worn on the shoulder of the uniform when in fact he was not.

-The youngest colonel in Vietnam at the time of his promotion, he was also praised by General Creighton Abrams as "the best battalion commander I ever saw in the United States Army."
+He was the youngest US colonel in Vietnam at the time of his promotion.
+He was described by General Creighton Abrams, who commanded all US military operations from 1968 to 1972 in Vietnam, as "the best battalion commander I ever saw in the United States Army."

 Early life

 Hackworth was born in Ocean Park, California (now part of Santa Monica), on November 11, 1930, the son of Leroy E. Hackworth and Lorette (Kensly) Hackworth.
-His parents both died before he was a year old, and his brother, sister, and he was raised by Ida Stedman, their paternal grandmother.
+His parents both died before he was a year old, so he and his brother and sister were raised by Ida Stedman, their paternal grandmother.

 The family had to rely on government aid during the Great Depression, and his grandmother, who had been married to a Colorado gold miner, brought them up on tales of her Old West experiences and her Revolutionary War ancestors.
 While attending school in Santa Monica, Hackworth and a friend earned money by shining the shoes of soldiers stationed at bases in the area.

+Military career

 Imbued with a sense of adventure, at age 14, Hackworth lied about his age and paid a transient to pose as his father so he could claim to be old enough to join the United States Merchant Marine with parental consent.

-Military career

-Hackworth served aboard a ship in the South Pacific Ocean as a member of the Merchant Marine in 1945, at the end of World War II.
-He returned home to California but decided to join the United States Army, and in 1946, he used his false Merchant Marine documents to enlist for three years.
+In 1945 he served aboard a Merchant Marine ship in the South Pacific Ocean during the final months of World War II.
+After he returned home to California he decided to join the United States Army.
+In 1946, he used his Merchant Marine documents to enlist for three years.
 After completing his initial training, he was assigned to post-war occupation duty as a rifleman in the 351st Infantry Regiment, 88th Infantry Division.
 Based in Trieste, his unit was part of Trieste United States Troops.
 While serving in Trieste, Hackworth earned his General Educational Development high-school equivalency diploma.